eMedicine Specialties > Emergency Medicine > Pediatric

 • Seizure activity, muscle rigidity, and abnormal eye movements are important indicators of a neurologic pathology.

-• A sleeping and difficult to arouse child may be a sign of a post-ictal child, a neurologically injured child, a serious infectious cause, or a severe metabolic derangement.
+• A sleeping and difficult to arouse child may be a sign of a post-ictal child, a neurologically injured child, a serious infectious cause, a toxic ingestion, or a severe metabolic derangement.

 • Any signs of trauma should be noted.